altocodenl/TODIS/readme.md

 - From unicode characters to lines of text divided by commas into columns.
 - From the above into a list of hashes, each with four keys and four values.

-While CSVs are a very expressive and widely used way of representing structured information, a great deal of structured information nowadays is stored in databases.
+While CSVs are a very expressive and widely used way of representing structured information, a great deal of structured information is nowadays stored in databases.
 Databases are *computer programs* that store data using files; but they do it in a more involved way that provides the following features:

 - Efficiency: you can access a single value, rather than getting the entire file.
 - Validation: you can check whether incoming data has a certain shape before storing it.
 - Locking: if two users want to save a value at the same path at the same time, the database makes sure to process the requests one at a time.
-- Queries: you can construct specific inquiries about data which will get you the right results efficiently.
+- Queries: you can construct specific enquiries about data which will get you the right results efficiently.

 For practical purposes, there are two families of databases: [relational databases](https://en.wikipedia.org/wiki/Relational_database) (also called SQL databases) and [non-relational databases](https://en.wikipedia.org/wiki/NoSQL).

 Relational databases date from 1970 (!) and are tremendously powerful.
-Their power stems from their quite rigid structure.
+Their power stems from their quite rigid structure, as well as from the possibility of creating *relations* between records.
 Overall, a relational database is composed of tables with rows and columns.
 This can be directly modeled in fourdata as follows:

 - Table: list
 - Row: hash